 Some claim that 1 out of every 4 Americans is on a diet of some sort.
-Yet, over 90 percent of the people who lose weight by dieting gain it back.
-What goes wrong?
+Yet, did you know that over 90 percent of people who lose weight through dieting eventually gain it back again?
+What’s the problem?

-Your body is like a furnace; your brain is the thermostat.
-When you eat, your metabolism burns the food to release its energy.
-When more fuel is taken in than the body needs, it is stored as fat.
-Now, if you starve yourself to shed pounds, you will lose weight—initially.
-But your body quickly shifts into ‘crisis mode’ and lowers your thermostat by slowing down your metabolism.
-You begin gaining weight again, even on a starvation diet, and much of what you eat is stored as fat.
-You gain back every pound you lost and then some.
-In frustration, you go on another diet.
-But the more you lose—the more you gain.
+Your body is like a furnace; and your brain is like a thermostat.
+When consume food, your body’s metabolism burns the food to release the energy that you need.
+When more fuel in the way of food is consumed than your body needs, it is placed in storage as fat.
+Now, if you starve yourself to lose fat, you will lose weight at the beginning.
+But your body will quickly shift into ‘crisis mode’ and your brain will lower your thermostat by slowing down your metabolism.
+As a result you will start to gain weight again, even if you are on a starvation diet.
+In most cases, you will gain back every pound that you lost and maybe even a little more.
+Out of frustration, you will try a different diet.
+But the more weight that you lose—the more you will gain.

-So you can see why diet gimmicks simply do not work.
-Diet pills may curb your appetite for a while, but the body quickly adjusts to them and your appetite returns.
-Or your metabolism slows down and you gain weight anyway.
-Not to mention the side effects some have experienced, such as dizziness, high blood pressure, anxiety attacks, and addiction.
-The same can be said for pills that eliminate water or that speed up your metabolism.
-Dr. Lawrence Lamb bluntly puts it this way: “There is no such thing as a safe, effective pill to cause you to lose body fat.”
+Now you can understand why diet gimmicks never seem to work.
+Diet pills may cut your appetite down for a short while, but your body will quickly adjust to them and your appetite will quickly return.
+Or your brain will slow down your metabolism and you will gain the weight back anyway.
+We would be remiss if we did not mention the terrible side effects some have experienced, such as vertigo, high blood pressure, anxiety attacks, and addiction.
+Unfortunately, the same can be said for diet pills that decrease or eliminate water or that speed up your body’s metabolism.
+Dr. Lawrence Lamb succinctly put it this way: “There is no such thing as a safe, effective pill to cause you to lose body fat.”

-According to one U.S. survey, 34 percent of overweight teenage girls have taken diet pills to lose weight.
-Almost 1 out of 4 has resorted to vomiting!
-Reporting on another survey, The New Teenage Body Book says: “Shockingly, almost half of the nine-year-olds and about 80 percent of the ten- and eleven-year-olds were dieting.
+Did you know that according to one U.S. survey, 34 percent of overweight teenage girls have resorted to taking diet pills to lose weight?
+Sadly, about 1 in 4 have even resorted to vomiting!
+Commenting on another survey, The New Teenage Body Book says: “Shockingly, almost half of the nine-year-olds and about 80 percent of the ten- and eleven-year-olds were dieting.
 Some 70 percent of the girls aged twelve to sixteen were trying to lose weight—and 90 percent of the seventeen-year-olds were on a diet.”

-Indeed, just as medicine can cure, it can also harm.
+Medicine can not only cure, but it can also cause harm.

-Clearly, a distorted body image can cause some girls to become overly concerned about something that is not really a problem.
+Obviously, a distorted body image can make some teenage girls become overly concerned about something that really is not a problem.
 “I have a friend who takes large doses of diet pills and I know a few girls who have anorexia,” says 16-year-old Kristin.
 She adds: “None of them are fat by any stretch of the imagination.”